-- Passive sensors on the corporate firewall or on independent boxes, eavesdropping on traffic from/to the servers. - Honeypots that simulate the behavior of the target application and capture any communication. - Other types of sensors, including sensors run by other entities (more on this in Section 5).
+- Host-based sensors, monitoring the behavior of deployed applications and servers. - Passive sensors on the corporate firewall or on independent boxes, eavesdropping on traffic from/to the servers. - Honeypots that simulate the behavior of the target application and capture any communication. - Other types of sensors, including sensors run by other entities (more on this in Section 5).

 Any combination of the above sensors can be used simultaneously, although we believe honeypot servers are the most promising, since worms cannot distinguish between real and fake servers in their probes.
-Honeypots and other deception-based mechanisms are also effective against hit-list-based worm propagation strategies, assuming they have been in place during the scanning phase [71].
+Honeypots and other deception-based mechanisms are also effective against hit-list-based worm propagation strategies, assuming they have been in place during the scanning phase [69].